MatchPoints 2026: Parallel Sessions

 Auditorium: To be announced

-Chair: Lars Ottosen, Head of Department, Department of Biological and Chemical Engineering (BCE), Aarhus University & Leader of the Board of the Danish Center for Energy Storage (DaCES)
+Chair: Lars Ottosen, Head of Department, Department of Biological and Chemical Engineering (BCE), Aarhus University and Chair of the Board, Danish Center for Energy Storage (DaCES)

-Join this session to learn more about the dilemmas of securing a resilient energy system that is integrating more and more renewable energy.
 A resilient energy system is the backbone of our society.
-In a changing world, Europe – and Denmark – must prepare to be resilient and self-reliant for electricity and fuels.
-Energy supply and grid balancing has technical, economic and geopolitical challenges.
-So how do we work together across disciplines and across the ecosystem to develop a more resilient society?
-And how do we secure the needed investments for accelerating research and innovation efforts to produce transformative impact?
-In this undertaking, to which extent do we see synergies between resilience and green transition efforts?
+In a changing world, Europe – and Denmark – must increase its resilience and move towards self-reliance in electricity and fuels.
+But ensuring a consistent energy supply and balancing the grid gives rise to major technical, economic and geopolitical challenges.
+So how do we work together across disciplines and across the ecosystem to develop a more resilient energy system?
+How do we secure the investments required to accelerate research and innovation and produce a transformative impact?
+And which synergies do we envision between increasing our resilience and advancing the green transition?
+Join this session to learn more about the dilemmas of securing a resilient energy system that relies increasingly on renewable energy.

 Speakers: